 Several studies have examined the relationship between physical activity and varicocele, providing useful clinical guidance:

-The Zampieri Longitudinal Study (2011): This three-year study of adolescent boys found that regular sports participation (≥3 times/week) was associated with a significantly higher rate of subclinical varicocele progressing to clinical varicocele (36% vs 5%).
-However, sports did not increase the development of entirely new varicoceles in boys without baseline reflux.
+The Zampieri Longitudinal Study (2011): This three-year study of adolescent boys found that regular sports participation (≥3 times/week) was associated with a significantly higher rate of a varicocele too small to feel progressing to one large enough to feel (36% vs 5%).
+However, sports did not increase the development of entirely new varicoceles in boys without baseline backward blood flow in the veins.

-The Rigano Study: Found that overall varicocele prevalence was not higher in athletes than non-athletes, but athletes with longer weekly training durations (7-12 hours/week) showed higher prevalence and severity than those training less—suggesting a dose-dependent relationship with training volume.
+The Rigano Study: Found that overall varicocele prevalence was not higher in athletes than non-athletes.
+But athletes with longer weekly training durations (7–12 hours/week) showed higher prevalence and severity.
+This suggests a relationship related to how much training is done.

 The Aldhafery Survey (2019): Examining 382 athletes in Saudi Arabia, found varicocele prevalence of 46% among screened individuals—higher than the general population rate of approximately 15%.
 Interestingly, all men with grade 3 varicoceles were training 5 days per week.